 Many manufacturers have plumbing, appliances, lighting, and furniture CAD files.
 You can download and insert them right into your drawing for perfectly scaled drawings.
 You can also create plot styles and streamline layers to create consistent drawings.

 Chief Architect Interiors

 We previously had Home Designer Pro, a product under the Chief Architect umbrella.
-We mainly used the basic program for getting permits and showing clients their overall floor plan.
+We mainly used the basic program for getting permits and very basic plans, but it was limited in what it could do.
 Then we got the real deal, and it was a GAME CHANGER!
 Chief Architect Interiors allows you to import catalogs of national brands like Kohler, Delta, Cambria, Elkay, and more.
 It also has the NKBA standard dimensions and elevation measurements already loaded.
 Creating elevations is done by the click of a button.
 Plus, all of the components are adjustable by material, color, and look.

 This program has combined all of the other programs into one.
 It allows us to create professional drawings and elevations and show renderings of the space in one program.